-Common Exception Words (orange words): Communicate, community, committee, harass, occur, occupy, profession, sufficient, correspond, apparent(ly), opportunity, conscious, conscience Common Exception Words (orange words): guarantee queue vehicle mischievous foreign bargain amateur hindrance leisure language privilege restaurant achieve secretary stomach yacht soldier physical Common Exception Words (orange words): available category existence controversy explanation identity variety ancient government conscience twelfth conscious environment parliament shoulder soldier Terminology for Pupils modal verb, relative pronoun, relative clause, parenthesis, bracket, dash, cohesion, ambiguity subject, object, active, passive, synony antonym, ellipsis, hyphen, colon, semi-colon, bullet points ve, passive, synonym, Grammar Converting nouns into adjectives using suffixes such as; -ate, -ise, -ify.
-Verb prefixes [for example, dis-, de-, mis-, overand re-] Devices to build cohesion within a paragraph [for example, then, after that, this, firstly] Relative clauses beginning with who, which, where, when, whose, that, or an omitted relative pronoun.
-The difference between structures typical of informal speech and structures appropriate for formal speech and writing [for example, the use of question tags: He's your friend, isn't he?, or the use of subjunctive forms such as If I were or Were they to come in some very formal writing and speech] Use expanded noun phrases to convey complicated information concisely Relative clauses beginning with who, which, where, when, whose, that, or an omitted relative pronoun.
+Common Exception Words (orange words): Communicate, community, committee, harass, occur, occupy, profession, sufficient, correspond, apparent(ly), opportunity, conscious, conscience Common Exception Words (orange words): guarantee queue vehicle mischievous foreign bargain amateur hindrance leisure language privilege restaurant achieve secretary stomach yacht soldier physical Common Exception Words (orange words): available category existence controversy explanation identity variety ancient government conscience twelfth conscious environment parliament shoulder soldier Terminology for Pupils modal verb, relative pronoun, relative clause, parenthesis, bracket, dash, cohesion, ambiguity subject, object, active, passive, synonym, antonym, ellipsis, hyphen, colon, semi-colon, bullet points Grammar Converting nouns into adjectives using suffixes such as; - ate, -ise, -ify.
+Verb prefixes [for example, dis-, de-, mis-, over- and re-] Devices to build cohesion within a paragraph [for example, then, after that, this, firstly] The difference between structures typical of informal speech and structures appropriate for formal speech and writing [for example, the use of question tags: He's your friend, isn't he?, or the use of subjunctive forms such as If I were or Were they to come in some very formal writing and speech] Use expanded noun phrases to convey complicated information concisely Indicating degrees of possibility using adverbs [for example, perhaps, surely] or modal verbs [for example, might, should, will, must] Linking ideas across paragraphs using adverbials of time [for example, later], place [for example, nearby] and number [for example, secondly] or tense choices [for example, he had seen her before] Use of the passive to affect the presentation of information in a sentence [for example, I broke the window in the greenhouse versus The window in the greenhouse was broken (by me)].
+Use modal verbs or adverbs to indicate degrees of possibility Use the perfect form of verbs to mark relationships of time and cause Relative clauses beginning with who, which, where, when, whose, that, or an omitted relative pronoun.
 Linking ideas across paragraphs using a wider range of cohesive devices: repetition of a word or phrase, grammatical connections [for example, the use of adverbials such as on the other hand, in contrast, or as a consequence], and ellipsis Punctuation Use of commas to clarify meaning and avoid ambiguity.
 Use of colon to introduce a list and use of semi-colons within lists.
 Use of semi-colon, colon and dash to mark boundary between independent clauses.
 Using a colon at the start of a list.
 Punctuation of bullet points to list information.
 Brackets, dashes or commas to indicate parenthesis.
 How hyphens can be used to avoid ambiguity e.g. man eating shark become man-eating shark.
 Handwriting Write legibly, fluently and with increasing speed by: choosing which shape of a letter to use when given choices and deciding whether or not to join specific letters choosing the writing implement that is best suited for a task